 This is a pretty novel tip that I recently learned.
-I was scanning Pinterest for some inspiration after my first attempt didn’t look quite how I wanted.
-A weird realization hit me after comparing all of the prettiest linen closets:
+I was scanning Pinterest and a realization hit me after comparing all of the prettiest linen closets:

 All the shelves were organized by height!

 What I mean by that is that each shelf contained items of the same height.
 Towels were stacked next to bins of the same height.
-Jars were all of the same height.
-And on and on.
-It made each shelf look like a curated collection rather than a cluttery mish-mash.
+Glass jars were all of the same height.
+And so on and so on.
+It made each shelf look like a curated collection rather than cluttered mayhem.